createthis/clean_es6/nested_blocks/README.md

-Any time you see more than a level or two of indent, this is a sign that it is time to refactor your code.
+If you see more than a level or two of indent, this is a sign that it may be time to refactor your code.
 Let's look at an example.
 Open up your javascript console and copy and paste these examples to see them run.

 # Don't do this